parth-sarawgi09/e-commerce-application-follow-along/README.md

 Database Connection: We integrated MongoDB into the project to store and manage data.
 The server is now connected to MongoDB, enabling efficient data storage and retrieval.

 Error Handling: Basic error-handling mechanisms were added to ensure that the server can respond with clear error messages for better debugging and user feedback.

+Milestone 7: Login Endpoint 📝

+Create a login endpoint to authenticate users.
+Users provide their email/username and password.
+The backend compares the entered password (hashed with bcrypt) to the stored password.
+If valid, a JWT token is generated and returned for subsequent requests.

+Dependencies: bcryptjs, jsonwebtoken.

+Test via POST /api/auth/login with email and password in the request body.

+Response: Success with a token, or error for invalid credentials.

+ Milestone 8: Product Card Component 🌟

+In this milestone, we focus on creating a *reusable product card component* for your e-commerce app.
+The goal is to showcase product details (e.g., name, image, price) in a visually appealing way, making it easy for users to browse products.

+#### Steps Completed:
+1. *Card Component*: Designed a reusable card that accepts product details as props.
+2. *Homepage Layout*: Implemented a grid/flexbox layout to display multiple cards neatly.
+3. *Dynamic Rendering*: Used array mapping to dynamically render cards for each product.

+#### Next Steps:
+In the next milestone, we’ll add features like filtering and sorting.
+Keep up the great work! 🚀

+### Submission:
+- Push your code to GitHub and ensure the repository is public.
+- Update README with your progress and share the link.

+Milestone 9: Product Form Creation

+In this milestone, I created a frontend form for inputting product details, including multiple images.
+This form captures essential product information such as title, description, price, and image files, and will eventually be saved to the database.
+This milestone helps to understand how to handle user inputs and manage media files in a web application.
+Additional features like admin access for product uploads were also explored.